loverajoel/jstips/_posts/en/2016-xx-xx-Implementing-asynchronous-loops.md

 > 5
 > 5
 ```
-But that doesn't work either ,because blocks don't create a scope and variables initializers are hoisted to the top of the scope.
+So , that doesn't work either , because blocks don't create a scope and variables initializers are hoisted to the top of the scope.
 In fact, the previous block is the same as:
 ```js
 var temp;
 for (var i=0; i<5; i++) {